 Changed long-standing law setting the scope of patent claims, which helps companies, particularly in software, combat overbroad patents.
 (Federal Circuit.
 Williamson v.
 Citrix Online LLC, et al. (Federal Circuit, 2016-1714))

 Defended an energy company’s innovation against infringing overseas competitors that threatened the U.S. company’s existence.
 (International Trade Commission, 337-TA-1003)

 Developed a global litigation strategy to ensure consistent positioning across highly intricate multi-case proceedings.
-(International Trade Commission, 337-TA-1059, one example)
+(International Trade Commission, 337-TA-1059)

 Kurt demands—of himself and his team—meticulous preparation at every stage of a case.
 Such intense preparation gives him extraordinary control to entertain settlement negotiations from a position of strength and to provide ongoing expertise in creating solid appellate court arguments to affirm contested wins.

 Kurt’s formidable courtroom experience is best illustrated by the extremely complex, high-stakes disputes some of the world’s most innovative companies entrust to him.
 He has won numerous cases involving novel litigation strategies throughout patent law.
 He led the appellate teams in two precedent-setting cases—one modifying patent law to make it easier to avoid infringement or argue invalidity for many thousands of overbroad patents (Williamson v.
 Citrix), and another rejecting the use of the 25% rule-of-thumb for calculating a reasonable royalty for infringement damages (Uniloc v.
 Microsoft).
 He also leads the team representing Carl Zeiss AG in a massive high-stakes global litigation against Nikon Corp.